-Sales for the Monitor games decreased by \$1.85 million or 0.30% in 2023 compared to 2022, which had increased by \$33.95 million or 5.93% compared to 2021.
+Sales for the Monitor games decreased by \$17.32 million or 2.87% in 2024 compared to 2023, which had decreased by \$1.85 million or 0.30% in 2023 compared to 2022.

 ITLMs were first introduced in September 2014 and under law are allowed only in veterans' organizations in certain counties in Maryland.
 An ITLM is an electronic device that dispenses pre-printed scratch-off tickets and utilizes a touch screen monitor to display the results in an entertaining manner.
 The device accumulates winnings and prints out a voucher at the conclusion of play.
-ITLM sales (which are accounted for as amount bet less amount won) increased by \$1.91 million or 14.51% in 2023 compared to 2022, which had increased by \$2.61 million or 24.77% compared to 2021.
-In 2021, the veteran organizations were open throughout the year, although some had limited capacity for a portion of the year, depending on the county due to the COVID-19 outbreak.
+ITLM sales (which are accounted for as amount bet less amount won) increased by \$1.25 million or 8.30% in 2024 compared to 2023, which had increased by \$1.91 million or 14.51% compared to 2022.

-Scratch-off game sales increased by \$53.57 million or \$5.31% in 2023 compared to \$16.07 million or 1.62% compared to 2022.
+Scratch-off game sales decreased by \$1.65 million or 0.16% in 2024 compared to 2023, which had increased by \$53.57 million or 5.31% compared to 2022.
 Included in 2023 was the introduction of a \$50 ticket.
-Scratch-off sales growth has continued over the past several years due to improved inventory management, an aggressive planning and development schedule and increased advertising.
+Scratch-off sales have been in excess of \$1 billion over the past several years due to improved inventory management, an aggressive planning and development schedule and increased advertising.
 By closing older games and replenishing inventory with newer games, retailer and player interest and enthusiasm remained high throughout the past years.
 In addition, a strategic approach to invest in more advertising on the scratch-off product category has been essential to the sales growth.